nearlySplat/lightbulb/README.md

 ## Legal Stuff

 Lightbulb is a Discord Bot made by Splatterxl.
 You are free to use its code in your bot if you keep the original license in a prominent place in your code, e.g. at the top of the file the code has been copied to or in a NOTICE file.
-Read the [GNU Affero General Public License][AGPL].
+Read the [GNU Affero General Public License][agpl].

 ```
 Lightbulb: a utility-focused meme bot.